crate/crate-sample-apps/java/documentation.md

-# The Crate JDBC Sample Application
+# The CrateDB JDBC Sample Application
 **Note:** The application is written in Java 8.

 ## Installation
-Staring from 0.57.0 Crate supports for the [PostgreSQL wire protocol v3][1].
+Staring from 0.57.0, CrateDB supports for the [PostgreSQL wire protocol v3][1].
 To get more detail information on the protocol support by Crate, please have a look at the [documentation][2].

-In the sample application, we use the [Crate JDBC driver 2.0.x][3] which uses [PostgreSQL wire protocol v3][1].
-To obtain the [Crate JDBC driver][4], please follow [instructions][5] for the build tool of your choice.
+In the sample application, we use the [CrateDB JDBC driver 2.0.x][3] which uses [PostgreSQL wire protocol v3][1].
+To obtain the [CrateDB JDBC driver][4], please follow [instructions][5] for the build tool of your choice.

 ## Usage

-### Connecting to Crate
+### Connecting to CrateDB

-The application establishes the connection with Crate using the `DriverManager.getConnection()` method.
+The application establishes the connection with CrateDB using the `DriverManager.getConnection()` method.

 ```java
 Connection connection = DriverManager.getConnection("jdbc:crate://<host>:5432/");
 ```

-Please, take a look at the Crate JDBC driver documentation to see the [possible forms][6] of URLs supported by the driver.
+Please, take a look at the CrateDB JDBC driver documentation to see the [possible forms][6] of URLs supported by the driver.

 ### Executing statements